Smarter Work HQ

 Weaknesses

-• No built-in document editor, so you still need Google Docs or Word for detailed briefs and specs
+• No native document editor or wiki—you'll still link to Google Docs or Notion for specs

 ClickUp